 Now you can start to see why selling with Amazon is challenging.

 Solid grasp of your business commercials

-Don’t get us wrong, there are people who make a good living selling with Amazon.
-But you do have to have a solid grasp of your business commercials to make sure your sales are profitable.
-You need to work out your online business model very carefully, when selling with Amazon.
+Don’t get us wrong, many people make a good living selling with Amazon.
+But you must have a solid grasp of your business commercials to make sure you stay profitable.
+You have to work out your online business model very carefully, when selling with Amazon.

-This is the same business which introduced the simplicity of the 1 click buy button (in fact, who owned the ).
+This is the same business which patented the simplicity of the 1 click buy button.
 But, setting up a commercial agreement with Amazon which suits you rather than suits them is about the least simple thing you can do in e-Commerce.
 They don’t deliver a great customer experience for suppliers.

 Amazon’s shopping experience